Karma Chickens Camp at Burning Man

 Some Karma Chickens camp in their RVs and the others camp in canopies and tents ranging from the "CostCo Barn" 10' by 20' footprint to family-size 10' by 10' tents to 8' by 6' personal tents.

-RVs and SUVs line the back of the camp and other cars line the sides.
+RVs and SUVs line the sides and back of the camp and other cars line the sides.
+We make sure to have friendly walkways to other adjacent camps.
 Some of our campmates also bring their own smoking and barbecuing grills and cook near their tents.

 The Flaming Cluck